This is the multi-page printable view of this section. Click here to print.

 How to use

-Both of them are enabled by default in values.global.yaml
+Both of them are already enabled by default in values.global.yaml

 and will be deployed in llmaz-system.